inanna-malick/akka-streams-example/README.md

     } yield comments
 }
 ```
 This example fetches a list of subreddit names, issues simultaneous requests for the top links of each, then issues a request for comments.
 Try it for yourself: open up a console and type main.SimpleExample.run.
-You'll see a burst of requests which
-quickly start to fail with 503: service unavailable errors as Reddit's servers start to rate limit the connection.
+You'll see a burst of requests which quickly start to fail with 503: service unavailable errors as Reddit's servers start to rate limit the connection.

 Streams 101
 -----------

-//todo: redo completely for 1.0

-[Scala DSL](http://doc.akka.io/api/akka-stream-and-http-experimental/0.9/index.html#akka.stream.scaladsl.package): This domain specific language is used to create immutable stream descriptions that can be shared, composed, and materialized to create live streams composed of reactive stream primitives.
+[Scala DSL](http://doc.akka.io/api/akka-stream-and-http-experimental/1.0-M1/index.html#akka.stream.scaladsl.package): This domain specific language is used to create immutable stream descriptions that can be shared, composed, and materialized to create live streams composed of reactive stream primitives.
-- Source : stream descriptions with an open input.
-Can be attached to a subscriber and materialized, or consumed directly with foreach.
+- Source: A Source is a set of stream processing steps that has one open output and an attached input.
+Can be used as a Publisher.
-- Ducts: Flows, but with hanging input and output.
-Can be attached to a producer and subscriber, or appended to a flow
-- Duct is a free-floating transformation pipeline to which a subscriber and producer can be attached.
-They can be appended to each other, or to flows, which describe producers of values
+- Flow: A Flow is a set of stream processing steps that has one open input and one open output.
+- Sink: A Sink is a set of stream processing steps that has one open input and an attached output.
+Can be used as a Subscriber.

 [Reactive Stream Primitives](https://github.com/reactive-streams/reactive-streams): Streams built from these primitives are live streams, that can process elements and exert backpressure.
 They are what is created when Scala DSL entities are materialized.
 - A Subscriber is a component that accepts a sequenced stream of elements provided by a Publisher.
-It can
 - A Publisher is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its Subscriber(s).

 Streams Solution
 -------------------

 What we want is to issue requests at some regular interval.
-This will stop us from getting blocked for berserking their servers with thousands of requests
-in a short amount of time.
+This will stop us from getting blocked for berserking their servers with thousands of requests in a short amount of time.
 First, we'll define a processing pipeline, then we'll construct a source of subreddits to connect it to.

 First, we need a way to throttle a stream, such that it's limited to 1 message per time unit.
 We'll use the graph DSL to build a partial graph, a graph with a single undefined sink and source which can be used as a stream.

 ```scala
   def throttle[T](rate: FiniteDuration): Flow[T, T] = {